RickStrahl/BlogPosts/2020-10/Creating-.NET-Project-Templates/CreatingNetProjectTemplates.md

 (you can create multiple templates into a single template pack)
 * Inside of the custom template folder add a `.template.config` folder
 * Create a `template.json` that provides template metadata
+* Optionally add a square `icon.png` for the icon to display in Visual Studio
 * Optionally use `sourceName` to replace file and class names and namespaces

 The project structure is always the same save for your custom project files.
 To make this easier to visualize here's what a typical project layout looks like in this case for my `MarkdownMonsterAddinProject` template: